-During a visit to my friends near Ottawa, three-year-old Andrew, exclaimed that we just had to visit the house under construction next door to check out the echoes that lived in its empty rooms.
-In the dark basement, Andrew fixed his intense blue eyes on the long, low room in the darkest corner.
+During a visit to my friends near Ottawa, three-year-old Andrew exclaimed that we just had to visit the house under construction next door to check out the echoes that lived in its empty rooms.
+In the dark basement, Andrew fixed his intense blue eyes on the long, low place in the darkest corner.

 “A beast lives in there, Uncla Dooonaldo,” he announced.

 “Oh, is that true?”
 I asked, “Is it a good beast or a bad beast?”